For my posts on infertility, see here:

 My husband, Jeff, and I met in 2006 and married in 2007.
-I feel thankful to be married to a fun, smart, and loving man, and that we have a strong relationship, supporting each other through thick and thin.
-We have seen the world together and I feel very grateful for the adventures and opportunities we have had.
-But like most people we have also faced challenges.
-We both dearly want to have children and have spent nearly 7 years of our marriage on a journey to become parents.
+Jeff is a wonderful, fun, smart, and caring man, and I feel grateful to be married to him and for the adventures and joy we have together.
+Like most people we have faced challenges too.
+We both dearly want to have children and have spent over 7 years of our marriage on our journey to become parents.

 In 2012, after a year of trying to conceive with no success, we sought medical help from an OB/GYN.
 After several tests and procedures for us both and finding everything ‘normal’, we were later referred to a Reproductive Endocrinologist (RE) at Reproductive Care Center (RCC) in Sandy, UT, in 2013.
 Further testing with ‘normal’ results, was followed by months of Clomid/Femara, then four unsuccessful Intrauterine Inseminations (IUI), followed by four egg retrievals, and four In Vitro Fertilizations (IVF) – two fresh and two frozen embryo transfer (FET) cycles.
 We transferred a total of seven embryos during these IVFs and never got pregnant.
 We had one embryo remaining (which was later tested and confirmed normal/genetically viable).

 At this time, the end of 2016, we looked for help from a different RE, at the Colorado Center of Reproductive Medicine (CCRM).
 Here we completed two further egg retrieval cycles (which resulted in an additional five genetically viable embryos).
 Using two of these embryos we completed a further two IVF transfer cycles (brining it to a total of 6 egg retrievals and 6 transfers).
 We became pregnant both times.
 After seeing my hCG shoot skywards on graphs and having gone for multiple ultrasounds where we saw a growing gestational sac, we were hopeful.
 However, sadly the pregnancies did not progress and we miscarried at 9 weeks both times.
 We remain a mystery to the doctors with a frustrating diagnosis of ‘unexplained infertility’.